If you’re planning on implementing a new ERP or CRM system, you need to start thinking about how you will measure implementation success.

 If you can pinpoint this period and the events surrounding it, you can take steps to reduce your churn rate.
 When churn rates are low, it sends the message that your customers are satisfied with the level of value they’re receiving from your brand.

 2. Omnichannel Customer Lifetime Value

 Omnichannel customer lifetime value (CLV) represents the total value of each customer’s relationship with your brand.
 This is an important metric to track because keeping an existing customer costs less in the long run than acquiring a new one.
-If you can extend their CLV, your loyalty, revenue, and longevity will improve.
+If you can extend their CLV, your customer loyalty and company revenue will improve.

 The “omnichannel” part of this metric means you’ll need to track customer interactions across all of your channels, including your website, social media pages, brick-and-mortar locations, and more.

 Your Net Promoter Score (NPS) reflects how likely a current customer is to recommend your business to someone else.
 If your NPS is low, it indicates that you need to enhance and improve customer experience.

 One way to do this is to seek customer feedback.
 From surveys and focus groups to Facebook posts, look for ways to learn more about what your customers want to see from your brand.
 Then, put steps in place to turn those requests into action.

 Of course, revenue is one indication of business success.
 However, you can learn a lot about your customer experience when you break it down to a more granular level.